exercism/julia/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 6. Insert a card at the bottom of the stack

-Insert new card at the bottom of the stack and return the stack.
+Insert a new card at the bottom of the stack and return the stack.

 ```julia
 julia> new_card = 8;